sbt/sbt-scalariform/README.md

   ```

 - This will add the task `scalariform-format` in the scopes `compile` and `test` and additionally run this task automatically when compiling; for more control see the section *Advanced configuration* below

+Now you are ready to go.
+Either start sbt or, if it was already started, reload the current session by executing the `reload` command.
+If everything worked, you should have the new command `scalariform-format` available as well automatic formatting on `compile` and `test:compile` activated.

 Using sbt-scalariform
 ---------------------